gagneurlab/drop/docs/source/prepare.rst

 In case external counts are included, add a new row for each sample from those files (or a subset if not all samples are needed).
 Add the columns: ``GENE_COUNTS_FILE``, ``GENE_ANNOTATON``, ``SPLIT_COUNTS_FILE`` and ``NON_SPLIT_COUNTS_FILE``.
 See examples below.

+In case RNA-seq BAM files belong to different genome assemblies (eg, ncbi, ucsc), multiple reference genome fasta files can be specified.
+Add a column called `GENOME` that
+contains, for each sample, the key from the `genome` parameter in the config file that matches its genome assembly (eg, ncbi or ucsc).

 The sample annotation file must be saved in the tab-separated values (tsv) format.
 The column order does not matter.
 Also, it does not matter where it is stored, as the path is